Brooks2210/Credit_Risk_Analysis/README.md

 ## Overview

 For the following analysis, my team was tasked with using several supervised machine learning techniques to determine if they were useful in predicting loan risk.
-Using the credit card credit dataset from Lending Club, a peer-to-peer lending services company, we oversampled the data using the Random Over Sampler and SMOTE algorithms, and under sampled the data using the Cluster Centroids algorithm.
+Using the credit card dataset from Lending Club, a peer-to-peer lending services company, we oversampled the data using the Random Over Sampler and SMOTE algorithms, and under sampled the data using the Cluster Centroids algorithm.
 Then, we used a combination approach of over- and under sampling using the SMOTEENN algorithm.
 Finally, we compared two new machine learning models that reduce bias, the balanced random forest classifier, and the easy ensemble classifier.

 ### Resources
 Applications: Python, Jupyter Notebook, Scikit-learn, and imbalanced-learn <br/>